MystenLabs/sui/doc/src/learn/cryptography/sui-multisig.md

 title: Sui Multi-Signature
 ---

-Sui supports Multi-Signature (Multisig) transactions.
+Sui supports multi-signature (multisig) transactions.
 A multisig transaction is one that requires more than one private key to authorize it.
 This topic demonstrate the workflow to create a multisig transaction in Sui, and then submit it using the Sui CLI against a local network.
 To learn how to set up a local network, see [Sui Local Network](../build/sui-local-network.md).

 ## Step 1: Add keys to Sui keystore